farhadrahimiklie/Complete-C/58 Command Line Arguments/Readme.md

-Below is a **complete, structured, and practical guide to mastering Command Line Arguments in C**, written in clear English and focused on **real-world, commonly used patterns**.
-This is suitable for serious learning and professional usage.

----

 ## 1. What Are Command Line Arguments in C?

 Command line arguments allow a program to receive input **at the time it is executed**, rather than during runtime via `scanf`.